dj0abr/SSB_HighSpeed_Modem/README.md

 https://www.helitron.de/dj0abr/german/technik/sat/modem/images.htm

-# building the software
+# building the software for Linux
 * Linux
-1. go into the folder "hsmodem"
-2. run "make"
+1. Download from github the file hsmodem.sh, ONLY !
+Do not clone the repository, download ONLY this single file.
+2. copy hsmodem.hs to your home directory and make it executable (chmod 755 hsmodem.sh)
-3. the executable is in folder LinuxRelease
+3. run the file:  ./hsmodem.sh
-* Windows
-1. load hsmodem.sln in VisualStudio-19 and build Release version.
-2. the executable is in folder WinRelease
+this will make download, compile hsmodem an install all required files the resulting project is in ./SSB_HighSpeed_Modem/hsmodemLinux

 # starting the modem and application